HIVE-ResearchGroup/OpenXR_Varjo_Template/Assets/README.md

 # Useage

+This template extends the standard rig by the functionality of switching between VR and AR.

 ## DeviceManager Script

 The deviceManager stores the selected headset and checks, if there is any controller offset that needs to be covered.
 This script could be used for external scripts to access the current headset.